-There have been many studies done on Cymbopogon species and their effects on fungus.
-One study, published in the Brazilian Journal of Microbiology (July 2015), tested the java citronella oil on Candida albicans strains.
+There have been many studies done on Cymbopogon species and their affects on fungus.
+One study, published in the Brazilian Journal of Microbiology [July 2015], tested the java citronella oil on Candida albicans strains.
 The study found that this essential oil was a potent killer of Candida yeast.
 The strongest concentration of this oil was able to quickly kill Candida albicans.
-Weaker concentrations took much longer to kill of the yeast.
-Concentrations of this oil that were able to kill all the strains of Candida albicans tested was 1.25 milligrams / milliliter.
-The researchers compared the efficacy of java citronella essential oil to the conventional prescription drugs amphotericin B and nystatin.
+Weaker concentrations took much longer to kill off the yeast.
+The Concentration of this oil, that was able to kill all the strains of Candida albicans tested, was 1.25 milligrams / milliliter.
+Additionally, the researchers compared the efficacy of java citronella essential oil to the conventional prescription drugs amphotericin B and nystatin.

-Another study, published in Clinical Oral Investigations (March 2015), found that ceylon type oil from Cymbopogon nardus was comparable in its inhibitory ability against Candida albicans as java type oil from Cymbopogon winterianus.
-However, the study on java type oil found drastically different inhibitory concentrations for various strains of Candida albicans.
-Some strains were inhibited with very low concentrations and other strains required much more java oil to inhibit.
-Thus, it is possible that the study on ceylon oil involved different strains of Candida albicans that were perhaps more susceptible.
+Another study, published in Clinical Oral Investigations [March 2015], found that ceylon type oil from Cymbopogon nardus was comparable in its inhibitory ability against Candida albicans to java type oil from Cymbopogon winterianus.
+However, the study on the java type oil found drastically different inhibitory concentrations for various strains of Candida albicans.
+Some strains were inhibited with very low concentrations; and, other strains required much more java oil to inhibit.
+Thus, it is possible that the study on ceylon oil involved different strains of Candida albicans that were, perhaps, more susceptible.
 Either way, the ability of both types of citronella oil to combat Candida is established.

 *MIC stands for minimum inhibitory concentration